-The provider="loadgen" attribute of each wlevs:adapter element specifies that the adapters get their data from the Oracle CEP load generator utility.
-The wlevs: instance-property child element specifies the port number to which the adapter should listen.
+The fxMarketAmer, fxMarketAsia, and fxMarketEuro adapters provide the principle input data sources.
+These adapters use the provider="loadgen" attribute of each wlevs:adapter element to specify that the adapters get their data from the Oracle CEP load generator utility.
+The wlevs:instance-property child element specifies the port number to which the adapter should listen.